Sleep Technologist Jobs in Illinois

 Prior to becoming a Sleep Technologist, an individual may have various roles in the healthcare or tech industry.
 They might start as a Medical Laboratory Technician, where they would gain experience in handling and analyzing patient samples.
 Alternatively, they could work as a Respiratory Therapist, helping patients with breathing issues, which are often linked to sleep disorders.
 Prior experience as a Registered Nurse can also be beneficial, as it provides a broad foundation in patient care.
 In terms of certifications, a Sleep Technologist should ideally hold a Registered Polysomnographic Technologist (RPSGT) certification, which is the gold standard in the field.
 They may also need to be certified in CPR and Basic Life Support (BLS).

-RPSGT - Registered Sleep Technologist - SSM Health - St. Louis MO
+PRN - RPSGT - Registered Sleep Technologist - SSM Locations, Saint Louis, MO

 - Benton, IL